 September 22, 2016

 After reflecting growth for six consecutive months, the Architecture Billings Index took a slight breather in August, coming in at 49.7.
 Any score under 50 indicates a decrease in design services from the previous month.

 September 16, 2016

 Detroit is on the mend.
 And Graham Architectural Products is part of the recovery.

 National Geographic recently described Detroit as “a long-derided city … with the nation’s largest municipal bankruptcy behind it.”
 But private sector dollars, a whole bunch of …

 Graham Adds Insight to Magazine Article

 Fred Grunewald, vice president and general manager of Graham Curtain Wall Solutions, provides interesting insight on sunshades in an article titled “Shedding Some Light Where There’s Shade” in the Fall issue of Architect’s Guide to Glass & Metal.

 The Dodge Momentum Index climbed again in August, marking its fifth consecutive monthly advance and matching its longest streak since a five-month march spanning the end of 2012 through the beginning of 2013.

-The Momentum Index is a monthly measure of the first (or initial) report for nonresidential projects in planning, which have been shown to …
+The Momentum Index is a monthly measure of …